Setup

 :

-pnpm add drizzle-orm postgres dotenv
+pnpm add drizzle-orm pg

 pnpm add --save-dev tsx drizzle-kit